 To build the scheme, we need to gain a special type of planning permission called a Development Consent Order (DCO) from the Planning Inspectorate.

-- Read our digital Environmental Statement, which includes maps of the scheme.
+- Read our digital Environmental Statement, which was included as part of the application and includes maps of the scheme.

 - Read about some of the changes we've made to the scheme following our consultation with you.

 - You can read more about the DCO process in this booklet or watch this short video: